leonitousconforti/tinyburg/nix/README.md

 nix run .#dev -- tinyburg-app authproxy
 ```

-Starting over is `rm -rf .dev`.
+Starting over is `rm -rf .dev` for everything, or `rm -rf .dev/postgres/authproxy`
+for one service's database.
 There are no containers or volumes to prune.

 ## First run